Why Choose Cedars-Sinai Marina del Rey Hospital for Peptic Ulcers Treatment?

-The well-trained specialists and surgeons at Marina Del Rey Hospital provide a wide variety of treatment options for peptic ulcers.
+The well-trained specialists and surgeons at Cedars-Sinai Marina del Rey Hospital provide a wide variety of treatment options for peptic ulcers.
 Our doctors focus on each patient's unique needs and aim to improve their quality of life.
 Our highly skilled medical professionals can provide guidance and assistance in helping you choose the best and most suitable treatment option for your specific condition.

 Peptic Ulcers are breaks in the inner lining of the stomach, duodenum, or esophagus caused by erosive gastric acid secretion, which is involved in the digestive process.
 If treatment is postponed, an ulcer can cause bleeding to a greater or lesser extent.
 In severe cases, an untreated ulcer can also create complications, such as gastric outlet obstruction and perforation of the stomach, duodenum, or esophagus lining.